auth0/auth0-metrics/README.md

 # auth0-metrics

 This library provides a module to track all frontend usage on auth0.com, it wraps Segment and sends the same data both to segment and our own endpoint.
+When defining new metrics, please revise the methodology at [the data playbook](https://reports.it.auth0.com/reports/data-playbook/data-collection.html#frontend-tracking).

 ## Installation